Rodrigo163/twenty-questions/README.md

 Now, navigate into the directory `twenty-questions/code/`.
 To play on the command line, simply run the following command.
-(It will take a few seconds to initialise, but then the fun will begin!)

 ```
 python 20q.py
 ```

+(It will take a few seconds to initialise as all the libraries are loaded, but then the fun will begin!)